 There are two positions available on a competitive basis every three years in the Pediatric Infectious Diseases Fellowship.
+We will be complying with the Pediatric Infectious Diseases Society's commitment for virtual interviews during the 2020-2021 season.

 You may apply to the Pediatric Infectious Diseases Fellowship if you are in training or have successfully completed a fully accredited residency program in general pediatrics or combined medicine-pediatrics in the United States or Canada.
 Exceptional graduates of other training programs may be considered on a case-by-case basis.